The Team

 Eric and Frances, his lifelong partner, live in New York with their dog Maya, close to their children and grandchildren.

-Daniel has a Bachelor’s Degree from UNC, Chapel Hill and lives in Nyack, NY with his daughter, Adelaide and son, Cove.
+With a bachelor’s degree from UNC Chapel Hill, he lives in Nyack, NY, with his children, Adelaide and Cove.

 EDITOR